ygitore/harry_potter/README.md

     1. `height`
     1. `id` _(increment this value each time the function is invoked)_

+#### Checking Your Work

 In the `main.js` module, invoke the `makePottery` function and provide the required values as arguments.
 Store the object that gets returned into a variable, and then use `console.log()` to view the object.

+Also look at your terminal window that is running the tests and make sure that the `Pottery object is created with correct properties` test is passing.

+Once you have it working, make 5 pieces of pottery in `main.js`.

 ## Firing the Pottery in the Kiln

 1. Define a `scripts/Kiln.js` module.
 1. Define and export a function named `firePottery` that is responsible for acting as a kiln.
 1. The function must accept the following values as input _(i.e. it needs parameters)_, in the following order.
+If you don't remember, you can easily [add new properties to objects in JavaScript](https://www.dyn-web.com/tutorials/object-literal/properties.php).
-    1. An object representing a piece of pottery that was made at the wheel.
+    1. An object representing a piece of pottery that was made at the wheel in the `makePottery` function.
     1. A number specifying the firing temperature of the kiln.
 1. The function must add a new property of `fired` with the value of `true` to the object.
 1. The function must add a new property of `cracked` to the object.
     1. If the temperature of the kiln is above 2200 degrees then `cracked` property must have a value of `true`.
     1. If the temperature of the kiln is at, or below,  2200 degrees then `cracked` property must have a value of `false`.
 1. After both of the new properties have been added, return the augmented object.

+#### Checking Your Work

+In the `main.js` module, invoke the `firePottery` function for each of the 5 pieces of pottery you created.
+Ensure you provide the required values as arguments.
+Store the object that gets returned into a variable, and then use `console.log()` to view the objects and make sure it has the right properties on each.

+To check your work, make sure that at least one of your pieces of pottery is fired at a temperature that is too high.

+Also look at your terminal window that is running the tests and make sure that the following tests pass.

+* `Pottery marked as fired after going in the kiln`
+* `Pottery object is cracked when temperature is above 2200`
+* `Pottery object is uncracked when temperature is below 2200`

 ## Pricing Uncracked Pottery